breakfastquay/rubberband/README.md

 in `src/speex/COPYING` and `src/kissfft/COPYING` as applicable.

-If you are proposing to package Rubber Band for a Linux distribution, please select either the built-in FFT (simpler for you) or FFTW (a bit faster) and use libsamplerate.
+If you are proposing to package Rubber Band for a Linux distribution, please select either the built-in FFT or FFTW, and either the built-in resampler or libsamplerate.

 #### FFT libraries supported